How can I apply?

 Letters of recommendation on letter-head paper and signed must be sent to email@example.com separately as PDF-files by the referees in English or German.

 Can I hand documents after the application's deadline?

-You have to fill out the online application and to hand in all the relevant documents by mail before the end of the application deadline.
-The application needs to arrive at the admissions office by the 30th of April.
-The post-mark cannot be taken into account and late applications will not be accepted.
+You have to fill out the online application and upload all the relevant documents before the end of the application deadline.

 What language skills will be required?